This is the place for entrepreneurs. Are you ready?

 Entrepreneurs are not just prepared to start their own businesses; they are also able to deal with fast-paced environments and situations that require inspiration, adaptability, self-initiative, and analytical thinking.
 These traits are in high demand in every field, and the need for graduates with these skills in New Orleans and across the nation continues to rise as the startup revolution flourishes.
 There has never been a better time or place to learn the skills necessary for entrepreneurship.

-The College of Business, with the Center for Entrepreneurship and Community Development, offers an interdisciplinary academic Minor in Entrepreneurship to help prepare you to meet this demand.
+The College of Business, with the Center for Entrepreneurship and Community Development, offers an interdisciplinary academic Major and Minor in Entrepreneurship to help prepare you to meet this demand.

 New Orleans as an entrepreneurial hub